CatGrayson/oo-uber/README.md

 - A driver has many passengers.
 - A trip belongs to a passenger & a driver.
 - A passenger has many drivers.
-  - Only a passenger can give a ride a rating.
+  - Only a passenger can give a trip a rating.

 Model: Driver
 - Create a class method that returns all instances of the driver class.